DanOwers/infra-tech-task/README.md

 <br/>

 We do expect this application to expand a lot in the next few months, both in features and number of requests.
-T

-he application doesn’t yet require any external datastorage.
+The application doesn’t yet require any external datastorage.

 <br/>